-- Students should learn to identify formal and informal fallacies in the reasoning of others and how to avoid these fallacies in their own thought and in written and verbal communication. - Students should have a sophisticated view of the nature and limits of claims to knowledge. - Students should become aware of the challenges to critical thinking and arrive at considered conclusions about their implications for our understanding of leadership. - Student should be able to apply their critical thinking skills in the study and exercise of leadership.
+- Students should learn to identify formal and informal fallacies in the reasoning of others-with speed, because arguments move very quickly-and how to avoid these fallacies in their own thought and in written and verbal communication. - Students should have a sophisticated view of the nature and limits of claims to knowledge. - Students should become aware of the challenges to critical thinking and arrive at considered conclusions about their implications for our understanding of leadership. - Student should be able to apply course skills in the study and exercise of leadership.